Back to School Basics in 2019 – Setting Goals to Survive Private Career College in Canada

 - How can I accomplish this goal?

-- How realistic is the goal, based on other constraints?
+- Is this a realistic goal, based on other constraints?

 Results-focused (reasonable, realistic and resourced, results!) – Your goals should measure outcomes, not activities!
 These results should answer “yes” to these questions: